Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Substitutions And Additions

-DAIRY-FREE: This recipe can be made completely dairy free by using a nut version of half & half (almond, coconut, etc.) or skipping the icing with a dusting of powdered sugar.
+DAIRY-FREE: This recipe can be made completely dairy-free with a nut version of half & half (almond, coconut, etc.) or skipping the icing with a dusting of powdered sugar.

 SPRINKLES: For an extra crazy cake, add colorful sprinkles to the top.